 The Saab has front-wheel drive.
-All of the weight of the engine and gearbox rests on the front wheels, and this provides the Saab 900 with a very favorable weight distribution-about 60% of the weight is supported by the driving wheels.
+All of the weight of the engine and gearbox rests on the front wheels, and this provides the Saab 900 with a very favorable weight distribution - about 60% of the weight is supported by the driving wheels.
 Owing to the front-wheel drive and the favorable weight distribution (combined with well-matched springing and chassis geometry), the road-holding and road behavior of the Saab 900 are exemplary.

-The directional stability of the Saab 900 is excellent, regardless of the speed, road conditions and loading.
+The directional stability of the Saab 900 is excellent, regardless of the speed, road conditions, cross-winds and loading.
 Since the driven and steered wheels support most of the weight, they are less prone to skid, and this is important in icy, snowy or otherwise difficult road conditions.
 Owing to the chassis design, the Saab 900 can be said to have a "forgiving" nature - the car will correct minor mistakes the driver may make.
-The directional stability is good, even if the driven wheels should spin or when the car is braked hard.
+There is little risk of skidding and the directional stability is good, even if the driven wheels should spin or when the car is braked hard.